liquidcowgithub/web-ui-dojo/Part 1 - Theory/3.Simplicity/Less Is More/concept.md

 # Less is More

-The following example is not much of an exaggeration of what grads produce in Entelct bootcamps. :)
+The following example is not much of an exaggeration of what grads produce in the Entelect bootcamps. :)

 # Less is More - Example